csdoris/covid-dashboard-1/README.md

 This is a proof of concept for a data visualisation dashboard using React.

+## Live demo

+https://doris-dashboard.web.app

 ## Packages used

-yarn add semantic-ui-react d3 react-router-dom react-number-format
+semantic-ui-react d3 react-router-dom react-number-format

-## Live demo site

-https://doris-dashboard.web.app